-For many long-term conditions, physical activity can slow its progression or reduce its severity and medication may be reduced or even discontinued.
-In those without a chronic condition, the emphasis might be on the health risks of physical inactivity and the prevention of disease.
+For many long term conditions, physical activity can slow its progression or reduce its severity and medication may be reduced or even discontinued.
+For people without a chronic condition, the emphasis might be on the health risks of physical inactivity and the prevention of disease.
 Time can be spent building this understanding of the effects of sedentary behaviour.

 Those not yet ready to change will likely give reasons why they can’t be more physically active and even those ready to change may have concerns.